jsor/jcarousel/README.markdown

 Accessing the jCarousel instance
 --------------------------------

-The instance of the carousel will be stored with the `data()` method of jQuery under the key `jcarousel` for a simple access.
+When you create a jCarousel, the jQuery object will be exchanged with a special version of jQuery which has then additional jCarousel releated methods available.

 If you have created a carousel like: